suchetanrs/ros2_cmv/README.md

 Installation through deb packages - Soon 😉

 # Usage
 It might be better to try generating the rviz plugin for the custom message you want with the [GUI](#generating-a-plugin-with-the-gui) first in order to see how much of your message is actually visualizable.
-Once you are happy with the generated package, you can directly incorporate the macro within your ```CMakeLists``` to update the rviz plugin in case of changes in the message interface.
+Once you are happy with the generated package and the visualization, you can directly incorporate the macro within your ```CMakeLists``` to update or generate the rviz plugin in case of changes in the message interface.

 ## Generating a plugin for your message directly in your CMakeLists.